 Absolutely!
 The Museum Pass covers your entrance fee into almost every site in this itinerary and it allows you to skip the ticket lines.
 Just be aware that it does not guarantee getting into every attraction without a line.
 During busy times, you still may have to queue for security.

-Visit the official Museum Pass website for full details and instructions on how to obtain your pass.
+Click here for full more information and instructions on how to obtain your pass.